maniman303/CatsArmorCommonlibF4/README.md

 # Cats Armor plugin

-This is a basic plugin template using CommonLibF4.
+This is a Cats Armor plugin, responsible for dynamic patching of armors, and perk and spell distribution onto NPCs.

 ### Requirements
 * [XMake](https://xmake.io) [2.8.2+]